NYSCSH Webinars and Presentations

 (June 2017; 26 minutes)

-NYSDOH has approved this webinar to train school staff in recognizing signs of anaphylaxis and responding using an epinephrine auto-injector.Contains link to webinar, post-test and skills checklist.
+NYSDOH approved webinar to train school staff in recognizing signs of anaphylaxis and responding using an epinephrine auto-injector.Contains link to webinar, post-test and skills checklist.
 While not required for school nurses, it contains valuable information which may be of interest.
 March 2017

 NYSDOH has approved this webinar for NYS schools implementing Opioid Overdose Prevention (naloxone administration by school staff who are not medical professionals).
 It has been approved by the NYSDOH pursuant to section 3309 of Public Health Law for Opioid Overdose Prevention Training.
 Contains links to the webinar, Post-test and Skills checklist.
 Originally posted (August 2015, Updated 12/2016; 55 minutes)